xenserver/xenserver-build-env/README.md

 make
 ```

-## Mounting repos from outside the container
+## Mounting external directories into the container
-If you'd like to develop using the tools on your host and preseve the changes
+If you'd like to develop using the tools on your host and preserve the changes
 to source and revision control but still use the container for building, you
 can do using by using a docker volume.